 XXX_ID * | The same as key in XXX | Business object ID (field name is the same as the key in XXX) |

 Presentation data is stored on two levels.
-First level is HDocPresentations
+First level is HDocPresentations table which stores one record for each presentation.

-table which contains one record for each filter of each presentation.
+Second level is HDocPresentationFilters table which contains one record for each filter of each presentation.

 Field name | Data type | Description |